Skip to main content

 Reading time: 0 minute(s) (0 words)

-Nobl9 is introducing an SLO objective unique identifier to support the same value for different SLIs in the same SLO.
-As such, Nobl9 is adding a name identifier to each SLO objective to enable uniqueness in error budget calculations.
-For more detailed information, refer to the SLO Objective Unique Identifier documentation.
+An SLO objective unique identifier allows using the same value for different SLIs within one SLO.
+So, the name identifier must be added to each SLO objective to ensure uniqueness in error budget calculations.

 As a Nobl9 user, you will receive an invitation email with an activation link.
 To set up your Nobl9 account: